 The Nominating and Corporate Governance Committee considers all qualified candidates for our Board of Directors identified by members of the committee, by other members of our Board of Directors, by senior management and by our stockholders.
 The committee reviews each candidate including each candidate's independence, skills and expertise based on a variety of factors, including the person's experience or background in management, finance, regulatory matters and corporate governance.
 When identifying nominees to serve as director, the Nominating and Corporate Governance Committee seeks to create a Board of Directors that is strong in its collective knowledge and has a diversity of skills and experience with respect to accounting and finance, management and leadership, vision and strategy, business operations, business judgment, industry knowledge and corporate governance.
-In addition, before nominating an existing director for re-election to our Board of Directors, the Nominating and Corporate Governance Committee meeting attendance and performance, length of Board of Directors' service, experience, skills and contributions that the existing director brings to our Board of Directors, equity ownership in our company and independence.
+In addition, before nominating an existing director for re-election to our Board of Directors, the Nominating and Corporate Governance Committee considers and reviews an existing director's Board of Directors' and committee meeting attendance and performance, length of Board of Directors' service, experience, skills and contributions that the existing director brings to our Board of Directors, equity ownership in our company and independence.